shin10kudev/weekend-code-challenge/09-big-three/SOLUTION.md

 With this, we have a linear solution and we only had to make one pass.

-## Solution 3: The triple variable
+## Solution 3: The triple variable - [mwhitman189](https://github.com/mwhitman189)

-This solution sets variables for the three highest values, and updates them as a new high value is encountered while looping through the values.
+This solution sets an array (shoutout to [shin10kudev](https://github.com/shin10kudev) for suggesting the array over three separate variables) with three null values for the three highest values, and updates them as a new high value is encountered while looping through the values.
 This reduces actual runtime by eliminating the 'while' loop for each value in the array.

 ```js
 function getBigThree(array) {